Aldabra Giant Tortoise

 Introduction To Aldabra Giant Tortoise

-Aldabra is an island group in the Indian Ocean and the giant tortoise live in the Aldabra atoll, so Its name derives from its habitat.
-The Aldabra Atoll is part of the Seychelles in die Indian Ocean and the Aldabra Giant Tortoise is a large reptile found on the Aldabra Atoll in Seychelles.
+The Aldabra Atoll is a part of the Seychelles in die Indian Ocean, and the Aldabra Giant Tortoise is a large reptile found on the Aldabra Atoll in Seychelles.
+So its name derives from its habitat.
 An atoll is a ring-shaped coral reef, island, or series of islets.
 The habitat inside the atoll, protected from the open sea by the sturdy reef, is called a lagoon.
 Sometimes, atolls and lagoons protect a central island.
-The tortoise can grow to be over two meters long and weigh up to 250 kilograms.
+The tortoise can grow to be over 4 feet long and weigh up to 250 kilograms.
 The Aldabra Giant Tortoise has a massive defensive shell known as a carapace that protects the vulnerable, soft body within.
 These animals are terrestrial and inhabit a wide range of habitats, including mangrove swamps, scrub forests, and coastal beaches and dunes.
 The Aldabra Giant Tortoise mainly dwells in the grassy and swampy regions of the Aldabra Atoll.
 They are found both individually and in herds, which tend to gather mostly on open grasslands.
-The tortoise is unique because it is the only extant species in its genus, Alderbia.
+The tortoise is unique because it is the only extant species in its genus, Aldabrachelys.

 Common Name